JulieRauer/Questionnaire/Questionnaire_After.md

 25. How often would you be using this feature?

-(1 - many times a day, 2 - daily, 3 - weekly, 4- once in a while, 5 - never)
+	Circle: 1 - many times a day, 2 - daily, 3 - weekly, 4- once in a while, 5 - never

-1	2	3	4	5
+	<pre>1	2	3	4	5 <pre>

 ## Locator Device:

 Imagine that you are in a crowded store or shopping mall and you become separated from your family.
 With the locator, you can easily find your family.

-	> Your family members could easily find you
+	* Your family members could easily find you
-	> You could easily find your family members
+	* You could easily find your family members
-	> You could easily turn off this feature so that no one knows where you are
+	* You could easily turn off this feature so that no one knows where you are

 26. Please indicate how important this feature is to you on a scale from 1 - 5.

-(1 - not important at all, 3 - maybe, 5 - very important)
+	Circle: 1 - not important at all, 3 - maybe, 5 - very important

-1	2	3	4	5
+	<pre>1	2	3	4	5 <pre>

 ## HOPE Smartphone App: